Save the Arctic

 Communication guidelines

-The font was made available with a set of guidelines, giving Greenpeace activists around the world an on-demand tool to generate everything from banners to t-shirts on the fly.
+The font was distributed with a comprehensive set of guidelines, giving Greenpeace offices and individual activists around the world an on-demand tool to produce everything from protest banners to t-shirts — without needing a designer in the loop.

 Lasting impact